- plural of ens.

 - an existing or real thing; an entity.

 < Latin ēns, present participle of esse to be

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

-Of other entia there is generation or destruction, but of Accidents there is none (b.
+Of other Entia there is generation or destruction, but of Accidents there is none (b.
 23).Aristotle

 All division, distinction and relation are but entia rationis.

-Motion and Rest are contraries; yet we say that each and both are Realities or entia.
+Motion and Rest are contraries; yet we say that each and both are Realities or Entia.

 - being or existence in the most general abstract sense